-VOL (Volume): Turn the knob to increase or to decrease volume.
+VOL (Volume): Turn this knob to increase or to decrease volume.

-RECALL: Press this button to switch the display between time and radio station frequency.
+RECALL: Press this button to switch the display between the radio station frequency and the time.
 Time display is available with the ignition turned off.

 SCV (Speed-Compensated Volume): With SCV, your audio system adjusts automatically to make up for road and wind noise as you drive.